 For example, you may receive an email that looks like it’s coming from your bank.
 Moreover, it addresses you by your real name, has your actual address in it, maybe some card details.
 But unknown to you, this information was gathered from data leaks and is used to forge a convincing phishing email.
 The more data hackers can obtain from previous data leaks, the more compelling the email.

 But things don’t stop there.
 A viral phishing method is to create a mirror site and lure the victim into it.
 For example, cybercriminals create a web page that looks absolutely identical to your bank’s, and they include a link to it in a phishing email.
 Once you go to that page, you’re asked to log in, and when you input login details, the hackers use them to log in to your real bank account and empty it.
+There are a number of different types of phishing scams out there, and not all of them operate via email.
+Some work by sending you crafty text messages containing malicious links.
+Others will call your mobile, and record your voice when you answer it in order to try and use it as a form of voice ID for banks and other institutions.

 How can you identify a phishing attempt?
 The easiest thing is to take a look at the sender’s email.
 It might be spoofed and look legit, but not everyone takes additional effort, and you may find a hint there.
 For example, you may receive an email from “firstname.lastname@example.org”, but would Amazon really use Gmail to send their official emails?
 Also, if it doesn’t have an official domain, it most likely is phishing.